 Gordon Banks, England's 1966 FIFA World Cup-winning goalkeeper, has died at the age of 81.

-Voted FIFA's Goalkeeper of the Year for six years running between 1966 and 1971, Banks was a key player in Alf Ramsey's England team which won the World Cup on home soil in 1966.
+Banks was a key player in Alf Ramsey's England team which won the World Cup on home soil in 1966.
 Banks did not concede a single goal until the semi-final against Portugal.

 Four years later, at the finals in Mexico, he produced a near-miraculous save to keep out a Pelé header in England's group encounter with Brazil in Guadalajara.
 Banks' absence from the subsequent 3-2 quarter-final defeat against West Germany, owing to a stomach bug, remains one of the England national team great 'what if' moments.

 Overall, Banks made 73 England appearances in a career in which he was twice a losing English FA Cup finalist with Leicester City, in 1961 and 1963.
 He was an English League Cup winner on two occasions, with Leicester and Stoke City in 1964 and 1972 respectively.

 He was the reigning English Football Writers' Association Footballer of the Year when his top-class career was ended abruptly by a road accident in October 1972, in which he lost the sight in his right eye.